Emergency Planning & Resilience Officer

 What does a typical day in your role entail?

-I usually arrive at the office at our headquarters at around 7.30am to check my emails.
+I usually arrive at the office at around 7.30am to check my emails.
 After that, my daily routine usually involves working on risk registers and updating business continuity plans, which both ensure that the organisation can continue to deliver its essential services, should an emergency occur.

 Why do you like working for HWFRS?

 I really enjoy working with a diverse range of people on a daily basis.
 I also feel privileged to undertake a role that makes a difference in how the Service responds in the time of need.

 How do you play a part in Saving More Lives?